 - Have been convicted or are under investigation for a crime against humanity or a war crime.

-FAQ 1: Do I have to give up my natural citizenship to become a Canadian citizen?
+Do I Have to Give up my Natural Citizenship to Become a Canadian Citizen?

-No, because Canada allows dual citizenship, therefore you’ll be able to keep your former nationality.
-You do, however, need to check with your country of origin if they recognize dual or multi citizenships as well.
+No, because Canada allows dual citizenship, so you can keep your former nationality.
+You do, however, need to check with your country of origin if they recognize dual or multi-citizenships as well.

 Yes, each day you spend in Canada as a temporary resident as a student, visitor, worker or protected person before receiving permanent residence counts for one half-day.
 You're able to use up to 365 days to count towards the 1,095-day requirement.